 Some people use vape pens to dab concentrates, but this is risky.
 Most vapes heat up way too much, and advanced models with adjustable heat settings might still be ruined, along with your concentrate.
 There’s is a dazzling variety of vape pens that use 510 threads and mate to pre-filled cartridges out there.

 There are however specific “dab pens” designed to scoop your extract straight from its container and heat it right up for a compact, travel-friendly dab session.
-Dab pens and wax pens are a relatively new utensil to the THC-lovers arsenal, but companies like Puffco, Dip Devices, Pulsar, Boundless, Yocan, and Atmos have offerings engineered specifically for self-serving extract lovers.
+Dab pens and wax pens are a relatively new utensil to the THC-lovers arsenal, but companies like Puffco (Puffco Peak), Dip Devices, Pulsar, Boundless, Yocan, and Atmos have offerings engineered specifically for self-serving extract lovers.

 What Other Equipment Do You Need to Dab Concentrates?

 Besides your basic delivery system, you’ll make your dabbing experience a lot easier and more pleasurable if you have the right extras.
 Before you experiment with dabbing concentrates like shatter and wax, invest in: